-2. Learning from others viewpoints
+2. Promotes learning from others viewpoints

+Learners benefit from hearing diverse viewpoints.
 Studies show that when a person is exposed to diverse viewpoints, especially from people with varied backgrounds, they learn more.

 The learner must quickly synthesize responses and, if they find that their argument is lacking, adjust their ideas on the fly.

-Students learn how to think critically and quickly, while intaking new information and adjusting their own viewpoint as new ideas are introduced.
+Individuals learn how to think critically and quickly, while intaking new information and adjusting their own viewpoint as new ideas are introduced.

-4. Learn to take critic and advice
+4. Promotes listening to criticism and advice

 The learner will also listen to others talking through their ideas, offering their thoughts for or against their peers’ arguments.

-5. Learn public speaking and active listening skills
+5. Develops public speaking and active listening skills

-Students learn to speak well in front of an audience of their peers, to listen actively, to challenge ideas and build a framework of ideas in conjunction with others.
+Individuals learn to speak well in front of an audience of their peers, to listen actively, to challenge ideas and build a framework of ideas in conjunction with others.

-6. Improve cooperation
+6. Improves cooperation